 - submit an Annual Information Statement, which is due within 6 months at the end of the reporting period;

 - regularly check the ACNC website for updates and ensure that you continue to comply with governance standards; and

 - comply with applicable laws and regulations.

 At LegalVision we have helped a number of people set up charities and register with the ACNC.
-If you require any assistance in setting up your charity, call LegalVision’s charity lawyers on 1300 544 755 or fill out the form on this page.
+If you require any assistance in setting up your charity, read the ACNC checklist that will tell you what to do before setting up your charity.

 Was this article helpful?

 We appreciate your feedback – your submission has been successfully received.